vitorcruzfaculdade/sysboost.sh/README.md

 ## 🧰 What is sysboost?

 `sysboost.sh` is your open-source, all-in-one command-line ally to clean, speed up, secure, and enhance your Ubuntu LTS (GNOME) system — without breaking things.
 It uses **only official Ubuntu repositories** or trusted sources — no sketchy downloads, no surprises.
 Every line is human-readable and auditable.

+From disabling telemetry and junk cleanup to boosting gaming performance, supporting virtualization, compression formats, language packs, and now even **Office suite setup** — `sysboost.sh` adapts to your needs.

 > ⚠️ Based on personal preferences.
 Review & back up your system before use.

-From disabling telemetry and junk cleanup to boosting gaming performance, supporting virtualization, compression formats, l
+---

+## 🔥 Features (Modular & Optional):

 - 🎮 **Gaming-Ready**: GameMode, MangoHUD, Vulkan, drivers for Intel/AMD/NVIDIA, Steam — and tweaks for maximum FPS.
 - 💾 **SSD Friendly**: Enable periodic TRIM with `fstrim.timer`.
 - ⚙️ **CPU Performance Mode**: Enable "performance" governor for desktops.